-Indicator Title Rm Royalties distributed by Collecting Societies to local musicians (Poverty alleviation, Job Creation, Social security, promotion of the creative industry) Definition Driving a better licensing, collection and efficient distribution of royalty brings much needed financial benefit to the local beneficiaries so that such beneficiaries can make a living from the copyright system with CIPC championing the system through its regulatory function Source of data Collecting Societies Method of calculation/ Assessment Auditing of collected and distributed monies by collecting societies Means of Verification Audit report Assumptions That necessary approval will be granted to the distribution plans Disaggregation of Local performing artists Beneficiaries (where applicable) Local owners of sound recordings Spatial Transformation (where applicable) N/A Calculation type Cumulative Year to year Reporting cycle Annually Desired performance To maximise collection and distribution of monies to benefit the local performing artists and owners of sound recordings in music and further to create jobs and drive away poverty in the sector using copyright system Indicator responsibility Senior Manager Copyright (Creative Industries)
+Indicator Title Rm Royalties distributed by Collecting Societies to local musicians (Poverty alleviation, Job Creation, Social security, promotion of the creative industry) Definition needed financial benefit to the ection and efficient distribution or e local beneficiaries so that such b ht system with CIPC championing peneficiaries can Source of data Collecting Societies Method of calculation/ Assessment Auditing of collected and distributed monies by collecting societies Means of Verification Audit report Assumptions That necessary approval will be granted to the distribution plans Disaggregation of Beneficiaries (where applicable) Local performing artists Local owners of sound recordings Spatial Transformation (where applicable) N/A Calculation type Cumulative Year to year Reporting cycle Annually Desired performance To maximise collection and distribution of monies to benefit the local performing artists and owners of sound recordings in music and further to create jobs and drive away poverty in the sector using copyright system Indicator responsibility Senior Manager Copyright (Creative Industries)

-10.2.9 Increase IPR capacity within Law Enforcement Agencies to enhance their capacity to deal with IP Crimes with the goal of creating a conducive environment for investment
+8.2.9 Increase IP regulatory compliance monitoring capacity within Law Enforcement to enhance their capacity to deal with IP Crimes with the goal of creating a conducive environment for investment

-Indicator Title IP Enforcement Operations Report which specifies the impact on jobs and investment environment Definition Certainty for investors to promote South Africa as an investment destination.
+Indicator Title IP Enforcement Operations Report which specifies the impact on jobs and the investment environment Definition Certainty for investors to promote South Africa as an investment destination.
 Source of data Operational reports form government agencies and industry players.
-Research data Method of calculation/ Management Report on operations conducted and goods seized.
-Means of Verification Signed report Assumptions Data will be available and will be shared. d.
-Disaggregation of Beneficiaries (where applicable) Provincial statisticsIndustry hardest hitPublic health goods Spatial Transformation (where applicable) N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative X Reporting cycle Annually Desired performance First report will serve as a benchmark to implement policy decisions and direct interventions Indicator responsibility The Senior Manager Copyright and IP Enforcement
+Research data Method of calculation/ Assessment Management Report on operations conducted and goods seized.
+Means of Verification Signed report Assumptions Data will be available and will be shared.
+Disaggregation of Beneficiaries (where applicable) Provincial statistics Industry hardest hit Public health goods Spatial Transformation (where applicable) N/A Calculation type Cumulative (Year - End) X Cumulative (Year to date) Reporting cycle Annually Desired performance First report will serve as a benchmark to implement policy decisions and direct interventions Indicator responsibility The Senior Manager Copyright and IP Enforcement